ieee-ashoka-it/chimera2024/pages/events/ducscodechef.md

 ---

 Do you wanna be a software engineer at Google?
-Go to …. (no no no... not what you’re thinking ;p) Go to DUCS CodeChef Coding Competition!
+Go to …. (no no no... not what you’re thinking ;p) Go to ASHOKA CodeChef Coding Competition!

 Hola Geeks!
 We totally understand your love for coding and problem solving.
-Which is why, we are super excited to present the coding round of SANKALAN 2021.
+Which is why, we are super excited to present the coding round of CHIMERA 2021.

-DUCS CODECHEF CODING COMPETITION!!
+ASHOKA CODECHEF CODING COMPETITION!!

 Doesn’t matter if you are ‘just a noob’ or a ‘ranked coder’, we have arranged to entertain you all.
-Participate in Sankalan’s coding round, and stand a chance to win exciting prizes, all while doing your favorite thing (CODING <3).
+Participate in Chimera’s coding round, and stand a chance to win exciting prizes, all while doing your favorite thing (CODING <3).

 </br>
 </br>